bruceravel/demeter/documentation/Athena/plot/index.rst

 As you change the values of the parameters in the main window, :demeter:`athena` keeps track of what has been changed and which data processing steps need to be redone.
-If you change the :procparam:`krange` parameters, then press the :kbd:`R,orange` button again, the Fourier transform will be updated, but :demeter:`athena` will recognize that the background removal is still up-to-date.
+If you change the :procparam:`krange` parameters, then press the :button:`R,orange` button again, the Fourier transform will be updated, but :demeter:`athena` will recognize that the background removal is still up-to-date.